When you get injured, we take it personally.

 Insurance companies will often attempt to avoid covering every expense created by a car accident, and the person or entity liable will fight every request for compensation.
 You need a Milwaukee car accident lawyer to help you get every medical bill, missed day of work, and piece of damaged property paid in full.

 Getting a fair settlement means getting every single financial damage and non-economic loss factored into your final settlement amount.

-Emotional distress caused by either the wreck itself or diminished abilities related to your injuries
+- Mental anguish caused by either the wreck itself or diminished abilities related to your injuries

-Loss of consortium, society, or companionship
+- Loss of consortium, society, companionship, or love